somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 ---
 My Yubikey became increasingly useful over the past months.
 I mainly use it for 2 factor authentication using U2F for Facebook, Gitbhub and Archlinux laptop.
 I also use it to authenticate to my mac.

 I use it as well to store my ssh keys (see: [SSH-PIV]  and [SSH-PIV-CERT]).
 I used a mix of both guides to have ssh certificates but use the slot a (with a pin rather than a touch).
-I created the keys and certifiate in slot A using the GUI rather than the command line.
+I created the keys and certificate in slot A using the GUI rather than the command line.

 Make sure to generate RSA2048, ECC doesn't work with ssh.
+{: .notice--warning}

 Very roughly with probably a few lines missing, I did:
 {% highlight bash %}